Tootooroo/Companion/README.md

 7. Minimizes the managed browser once both services are connected.
 8. Waits for **Paperwork → Begin** from the MTV Robot Map.

-When Begin is clicked, the map sends the selected robot and bug information to the local Companion and opens the **MTV Paperwork** window.

-The Companion then opens the exact Buganizer issue and matching Salesforce Case and prepares the Paperwork workflow.
+When Begin is clicked, the Companion opens the exact Buganizer issue and matching Salesforce Case and prepares the Paperwork workflow.

 ---